keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 }
 ```

-However, the length and verbosity of the command are awkward and discourage this approach.
+However, the length and verbosity of the command are awkward and discourage this
+approach.

 ### Rexe

-Enter, the `rexe` script (coincidentally, written by me!). `rexe` is at https://github.com/keithrbennett/rexe and can be installed with `gem install rexe`. `rexe` provides several ways to simplify Ruby on the command line, tipping the scale so that it is practical to do it more often.
+Enter, the `rexe` script (coincidentally, written by me!). [^1]

+`rexe` is at https://github.com/keithrbennett/rexe and can be installed with
+`gem install rexe`. `rexe` provides several ways to simplify Ruby on the command
+line, tipping the scale so that it is practical to do it more often.

-Here is `rexe`'s help text:
+Here is `rexe`'s help text as of the time of this writing:

 ```
-rexe -- Ruby Command Line Filter/Executor -- v0.6.1 -- https://github.com/keithrbennett/rexe
+rexe -- Ruby Command Line Filter/Executor -- v0.7.0 -- https://github.com/keithrbennett/rexe

 Executes Ruby code on the command line, optionally taking standard input and writing to standard output.